wangonya/wangonya.com/content/blog/alert.md

 > getting more nighttime sleep, taking a nap, and using caffeine as ways
 > to cope with the afternoon hump.
 The nap was the most effective.

-If you've never, I'd recommend you try it.
+If you've never tried it, I'd recommend you do.
 Just make sure to keep it short.
 Sleep too much and you'll wake up with _\"sleep inertia\"_, leaving you feeling even less ready to work.